 What's not clear is why that suspension dragged on for so long for a state employee making $88,000 a year.

-We were able to reach Johnson and his attorney for comment late Monday afternoon.
 Johnson denies any wrong doing.
-He is appealing his termination to the Board of Governors.
-Johnson also says that a faculty review panel found that UNCW had not provided clear and convincing evidence of misconduct that would justify termination.
-However, the chancellor chose to follow the provosts recommendation that Johnson be fired.
+He provided documentation showing that a faculty review panel reviewing the charges against him found UNCW had not provided clear and convincing evidence of misconduct that would justify termination.
+However, the chancellor chose to follow the provost's recommendation that Johnson be fired.